DiamondLightSource/workflows/README.md

 helm install workflows-cluster charts/workflows-cluster -f charts/workflows-cluster/dev-values.yaml
 ```

+If you wish to run workflows, you should override the `uid` in the workflows app with your own uid.

 ## Serve Docs

 Firstly, install `mkdocs` and the requisite dependencies in `docs/requirements.txt`; For this you may wish to use `pipx`, as: